On continuity of Chatterjee's rank correlation and related dependence measures: Introduction

-Noting that the denominator in \eqref{defxi} depends on \(\overline{\Ran(F_Y)}\,,\) general continuity results for \(\xi\) additionally require convergence of the range of \(F_{Y_n}\,.\) While range convergence is a rather simple concept, we provide in Section \ref{Sec.Cont.} various sufficient conditions for weak continuity of the Markov product \((Y,Y')\,.\) Thereby, Theorem \ref{Cont.MainThm} on conditional weak continuity of \((\XX,Y)\) based on \citet{Sweeting_1989} serves as a main result of our paper.
+To better understand the behavior of \(\xi\) across various models and to ensure robustness in applications such as variable selection or clustering (see \cite{chatterjee2021,deb2020b,sfx2024cluster}), a certain notion of continuity is essential.
+Motivated by the representation of \(\xi\) through a conditionally independent copy in Lemma \ref{DimRed.Prop} below, we study in Section \ref{secxi} sufficient conditions for continuity of \(\xi\).
+More precisely, we show in Theorem \ref{ThmCont} that the numerator of \(\xi\) in \eqref{defxi} is weakly continuous in the Markov product \((Y,Y'),\) where \(Y'\) is a conditionally independent copy of \(Y\) given \(\XX.\) Since the denominator in \eqref{defxi} depends on \(\overline{\Ran(F_Y)}\) (the closure of the range of \(F_Y\)), general continuity results for \(\xi\) also require convergence of the range of \(F_{Y_n}.\) While range convergence is a rather simple concept, we provide in Section \ref{Sec.Cont.} various sufficient conditions for weak continuity of the Markov product \((Y,Y').\) Thereby, Theorem \ref{Cont.MainThm} on conditional weak continuity of \((Y,\XX)\) based on \cite{Sweeting_1989} serves as a main result of our paper.
 Further, Theorem \ref{thmdel} establishes copula-based continuity conditions for \(\xi\) using a generalized Markov product for copulas.
 In many applications where the distributional assumptions hold only approximately, our results imply stability of \(\xi\) under slight deviations from the model assumptions.
 In particular, we confirm in Proposition \ref{propadderrmod} robustness of \(\xi\) with respect to the parameter \(\sigma\) in the additive error model \eqref{eqadderrmod}.
-In Section \ref{secreldepm}, we study continuity of various dependence measures that are related to Chatterjee's rank correlation, before we show in Section \ref{Sec.Cont.PM} that all these measures are continuous in the parameters of standard models such as multivariate elliptical and \(\ell_1\)-norm symmetric distributions, or various copula models.
-For a better readability of the paper, several proofs are deferred to the appendix.
+In Section \ref{secreldepm}, we study continuity of various dependence measures that are related to Chatterjee's rank correlation, before we show in Section \ref{Sec.Cont.PM} that all these measures are continuous in standard models such as multivariate elliptical and \(\ell_1\)-norm symmetric distributions, or various copula models.
+In particular, we obtain under some regularity conditions that Chatterjee's rank correlation is weakly continuous in these classes of models.